krbnite/krbnite.github.io/_posts/2017-09-18-The-YouTube-Reporting-API.md

 For example, YouTube offers the [Analytics API](https://developers.google.com/youtube/analytics/v1/data_model) for targeted queries against viewership and ad performance data.
 If you can sign into to the CMS and do some point-and-click to find what you seek (or seleniumize that), then you can probably use the Analytics API.
+However, the Analytics API is limited in what data it can access and how that data must be accessed.

-That said, if you want slice-and-dice the data in multiple ways, you might find yourself making programs with all kinds of for-loops to account for different dimensions, metrics, and filters.
-If you have only one YouTube channel, this might still seem ok...
-But not if you are a content owner with hordes YouTube channels.
+You might find yourself making programs with all kinds of for-loops to account for different dimensions, metrics, and filters.
+This can get really nasty if you work for a content owner with hordes YouTube channels.

-As a content owner (or data scientist working for one), wouldn't it be nice to just have all of the data in your own database, which you can query however you want and bring into your favorite programming environment?
+Wouldn't it be nice to just have all of the data in your own database, which you can query however you want and bring into your favorite programming environment?

 Well, that's basically what the [YouTube Reporting API](https://developers.google.com/youtube/reporting/v1/reports/)